dlktdr/HeadTracker/README.md

 # RC HeadTracker
 If your an RC enthusiast like myself with a FPV headset at some point you thought wouldn't it be cool if I could turn my head and the camera would follow.
 That is the intention of this project.
 It is a continuation of the work started by Dennis Frie, Mark Mansur and others in an effort to make it a more simple project.

-I would like to throw out thanks to Yuri for the BLE Para work. https://github.com/ysoldak/HeadTracker
+I would like to throw out thanks to Yuri for the BLE Para work + Orientation fix. https://github.com/ysoldak/HeadTracker

 ## [Wiki](https://github.com/dlktdr/HeadTracker/wiki)
 * Please visit the  for the hardware required and how to build one.